otmeyer/data150hd-ds/README.md

-# data150hd-ds - Olivia Meyer
+# Olivia Meyer's COLL 150 Human Development & Data Science Repository

 Hi everyone!
-I'm a student at the College of William & Mary.
+My name is Olivia and I'm a freshman at the College of William & Mary in Williamsburg, Virginia.
 I'm originally from New York City, and I'm interested in majoring in Psychology with a minor in Data Science.
-I've decided to take Human Development & Data Science as my COLL 150 to get a basic introduction to the more technological side of data science.
+I've decided to take Human Development & Data!
+ Science as my COLL 150 to get a basic introduction to the more technological side of data science.
 This repository houses my work for the class.

 Informal Responses